Who Pays For Appraisal And Inspection In Connecticut BANNER Connecticut

 These fees affect the total costs of buying or selling a home, so both shoppers and sellers should be aware of them.

-Factors Affecting Appraisal Costs: Location, Property Size, Complexity
+Factors Affecting Appraisal Costs: Location, Property Size, and Complexity

 Various factors influence the appraisal cost in Connecticut: